vnkrtv/vk-tracker/README.md

 ### Description
 Web application for tracking VK users and searching users by specified filters.
-Implemented on django, data is stored in MongoDB and Neo4j.
+Implemented on django and dash, data is stored in MongoDB and Neo4j.
 System features:
 - loading and storing vk users information:
   - main information